Iowa man uses dating app to fill open Packers ticket for Christmas Day game - NewsBreak

 The rest is history.
 The Packers ended up beating the Cleveland Browns , and Tyler said they both had a great time.
 He told WFRV that watching the Packers win on Christmas was as good as it gets.

-“Since the game, she and I have talked about how perfect that date was and to have it at Lambeau Field, to watch a Packers win on Christmas Day, was just perfect,” said Tyler.From bobby pin to home: Woman trades items for Tennessee house in TikTok campaign
+“Since the game, she and I have talked about how perfect that date was and to have it at Lambeau Field, to watch a Packers win on Christmas Day, was just perfect,” said Tyler.Young passenger falls to death on cruise ship returning to Miami

 After Tyler posted the picture on Twitter, Packers running back A.J.
 Dillon retweeted the picture and said they need to go to Door County, Wisconsin, next.
 Tyler hopes to take Dillon, who is the self-proclaimed mayor of Door County , up on the suggestion.